When, What, and How Far Can Newborns See?

 By 2 or 3 months of age your baby’s ability to focus may be developing steadily.
 Your baby may be able to turn both eyes inward, known as convergence, to focus on something nearby such as their hands.
 Simultaneously they will learn to turn both eyes outward, known as divergence, to focus on objects in the distance.

-When Do Babies Start Tracking Objects With Their Eyes?
+When Do Babies Start Tracking Objects with Their Eyes?

-Another part of your baby's visual development is tracking, or the ability to watch or follow a moving object with their eyes.
+Another part of your infant’s visual development is tracking, or the ability to watch or follow a moving object with their eyes.
 Your baby will be able to track moving objects at around 3 or 4 months old.
 Here’s how it develops.

-In the beginning your newborn will struggle to watch a rattle when you shake it in front of their face, but in two months’ time, they will have better coordination and focus in both eyes, which will work together to follow the rattle’s movement.
+In the beginning, your newborn will struggle to watch a rattle when you shake it in front of their face, but in two months’ time, they will have better coordination and focus in both eyes, which will work together to follow the rattle’s movement.

 Soon enough your infant will be able to track even smaller objects, like a length of yarn—and have a faster reaction to them.
 You may even notice during this time that your baby will look at your eyes to find out what you’re looking at—this is referred to as shared attention.